gameflave/phpRestAPIGenerator/README.md

 3. run main.rb with the path to the database file as the first argument

 A file containing the API will be created

+## Bug: The php function won’t be correctly generated